 - Lights and functions: - a.
 The Power indicator LED will illuminate when power is connected to the trolling motor. - b.
-The Propeller LED will flash on and off when the Prop button is pressed or when a GPS function requiring the propeller to be on is activated indicating that the prop is moving. - c.
+The propeller LED will illuminate when the propeller on button is activated or when a GPS function requiring the propeller to be on is activated indicating that the propeller is on. - c.
 The GPS navigation LED will illuminate as a solid light when GPS satellite is acquired and will flash when a GPS function is engaged and in use. - d.
 The Battery Status LED will display battery level goes down the light will go from Green to Red to Flashing Red indicating Critical low battery.

-- a Power on/off indicator light
+- a Power ON/OFF indicator light

-- b Propeller on/off indicator light
+- b Propeller ON/OFF indicator light

 - c GPS navigation indicator light

 - d Battery status light